 1. Identify: First, make sure that the patient name and medical record number is as expected:

 a.
-Rotation: In a good frontal chest x-ray, the patient should be perfectly perpendicular to the beams.
-Any rotation from this position may alter the appearance of normal structures or hide abnormalities.
-Make sure the patient is not rotated by checking the clavicles.
-The clavicles should be symmetric and equal in length and the spinous process (posterior midline structure) should be exactly centered between the medial margins of the clavicles (anterior midline structures); and in turn the radiolucent trachea should be centered over the spinous process (see below).
+Rotation: In a good frontal chest image, the patient should be perfectly perpendicular to the beams.
+Any axial (side-to-side) rotation from this position may alter the appearance of normal structures or hide abnormalities.
+Make sure the patient is not rotated by checking the medial margin of the clavicles.
+The midline spinous process (posterior midline structure) should be exactly centered between the medial margins of the clavicles (anterior midline structures); and in turn the radiolucent trachea should be centered over the spinous process (see below).

 b.
-Inpiratory effort: When a chest x-ray is taken, the patient is instructed to take in a deep breath.
+Inpiratory effort: When a chest radiograph is taken, the patient is instructed to take in a deep breath.
 This expands the lungs and allows us to examine the lung fields.
-In a patient who has for some reason not taken a deep breath (ie, hypoinflated), the film may falsely look as though there is more pulmonary congestion than normal or that the heart is enlarged.
-You can check if there is good inspiratory effort by counting 9-10 posterior ribs in the lung field.
-Over inflation can also be abnormal and is often present in emphysema (and occasionally in very healthy young adults with terrific inspiratory effort).
+In a patient who has for some reason not taken a deep breath (ie, hypoinflated), the film may falsely look as though there are more prominent lung markings than normal or that the heart is enlarged.
+You can check for good inspiratory effort by counting 9-10 posterior ribs in the lung field.
+Over-inflation can also be abnormal and is often present in emphysema (and occasionally in very healthy young adults with terrific inspiratory effort).

 c.
 Position: First check if left and right are correct.
 Remember, the film should look as though you are facing the patient, with the patient’s right on the left side of the screen and vice versa.
 Usually there is a handy marker placed by the x-ray technician: [see red circle on figure A above.]
-If you’ve been paying attention, you may have noticed that figure B is backwards (as is the chest film on the opening credits of the TV show Scrubs.
-Radiologists are deeply offended by these shows, since the Radiologist is rarely shown yet the average internist or surgeon appears to perform and interpret everything from MR to angiography to fetal US…’not’.).
+If you’ve been paying attention, you may have noticed that figure B is backwards (as is the chest image on the opening credits of the TV show Scrubs.
+Radiologists are deeply offended by many medical shows, since a Radiologist is rarely shown yet some general internist or surgeon appears to perform and interpret everything, from MR to angiography to fetal US…’not’.).

 You also need to check whether the film is AP or PA.
-When an x-ray is taken, the patient is placed between the x-ray source and x-ray detector (film cassette), with the patient as close to the film cassette as possible.
+When an x-ray is taken, the patient is placed between the x-ray source and x-ray detector (image cassette), with the patient as close to the film cassette as possible.
 Why?
-Think about making shadow puppets.
+Think about making shadow puppets in a dark room.
 When you place your hand closer to the flashlight and further from the wall, the image on the walls is large, fuzzy and distorted.
 When you move your hand closer to the wall, the shadow is much more sharp and true-to life in size and shape.
 Likewise, the closer the patient gets to the film cassette, the better the image.

-When the patient stands against the plate, facing the film cassette, this is called a PA view (posterior-anterior).
-The heart is closer to the anterior chest wall and thus the detector plate, so in this type of film, the image of the heart is more geometrically accurate and sharp.
+When the patient stands against the plate, facing the image cassette, this is called a PA view (posterior-anterior).
+The heart is closer to the anterior chest wall and thus the detector plate, so in this type of view, the image of the heart is more geometrically accurate and sharp.
 This is the preferred frontal chest image.

 When a patient is too sick to leave the bed, a portable chest x-ray can be taken.
-In this situation, the film cassette is placed posterior to the patient in bed so the patient has their back to the plate.
+In this situation, the cassette is placed posterior to the patient in bed so the patient rests the back against the plate and elevated mattress.
 This is called an AP image (anterior-posterior).
 The heart is farther from the plate and may be magnified, thus you CANNOT assess for cardiomegaly (enlarged heart size) on an AP study.
-Portable studies also tend to be poorer quality because patients cannot be properly positioned, may not be completely upright, and often cannot take or hold a deep breath.
+Portable studies also tend to be poorer quality because patients often cannot be properly positioned, may not be able to sit completely upright, and often cannot take or hold a deep breath.

 You can identify whether a film is PA or AP by reading the margins:

 d.Exposure: Like photographic film, radiographs can be over- or under-exposed (therefore technically limited) depending on the amount of energy used and the duration of exposure.
 An underexposed study is too light (white) whereas an overexposed study is too dark (black).
 If this seems counterintuitive to you, the reason is that the radiographs we see are actually negatives of the original image by convention.
-A brilliant mnemonic to remember this classification, brought to you by Dr. Howell, is that a plain film is like a piece of toast: when it is underdone (under exposed) it is too white and when it is overdone (over exposed) it is too dark.
+Dr. Howell has popularized a mnemonic to remember this classification: a radiograph is like a piece of toast: when it is underdone (under exposed) it is too white and when it is overdone (over exposed) it is too dark.
 Adequate penetration is assessed by looking at the thoracic spine.
-You should be able to identify the distal thoracic vertebral body end plates through the cardiac silhouette, but not below the diaphragm.
+You should be able to identify the distal thoracic vertebral body end plates through the cardiac silhouette just proximal to the midline convergence of the hemidiaphragms.

 4. It is now time to evaluate the film itself, which means it is also time for another mnemonic.
-While there are many systematic ways to go through a chest film, one of the most popular methods among the house staff is ABCDEF plus the lungs:
+While there are many systematic ways to go through a chest film, one simple starting point is ABCDEF(f)G:

 a.
 Airway: Check to see if the airway is midline and patent, following its path all the way to the carina and main bronchii.
 The often-obscure carina position can be approximated by finding proximal left main bronchus and working retrograde towards the midline and is an important landmark for intubation assessment.
 In a tension pneumothorax, the collapse of one lung can cause the trachea to shift.
-This is an emergency- you must recognize it as soon as possible (but caveat—did you check for film rotation first?
-FAR more common than tension pneumothorax or other causes of true tracheal shift!
+This is an emergency- you must recognize it as soon as possible BUT caveat—did you check for film rotation first? ( Rotation is FAR more common than tension pneumothorax or other causes of true tracheal shift!
 Which, P.S., is far LESS common than those medical TV shows would lead you to believe).
 In children, a foreign body or acute laryngotracheobronchitis (aka viral croup) can also cause upper airway obstruction.

 b.
 Bones: Next, check the ribs, spine, clavicles and arms for any signs of pathology.
 Look for fractures, excess curvature of the spine (scoliosis), radiodense or radiolucent or destructive bone changes which may indicate a neoplastic or metastatic process, missing or deformed ribs, and dislocation or arthritis in the shoulder.
 On the lateral, assess vertebral bodies for isolated or multi-level compression, anterior vertebral body wedging, bone destruction, end plate irregularity, or diskitis (infection destroying apposed end plates)

 c.
-Cardiovascular system: An easy way to assess for cardiomegaly is to compare the size of the heart to the size of the thoracic cavity just proximal to the hemidiaphragms (cardiothoracic ratio: diameter of the heart over the widest diameter of the lower chest, on a PA image).
+Cardiovascular system: An easy way to assess for cardiomegaly is to compare the diameter of the base of the heart to the diameter of the thoracic cavity just proximal to the hemidiaphragms (cardiothoracic ratio: diameter of the heart over the widest diameter of the lower chest, on a PA image).
 The heart should be less than half the width of the basal thoracic cavity.
 Remember, because of the distorted projection on an AP image, the heart often appears 'larger' than on the last PA image-- can't compare apples to oranges.

 Below is a PA radiograph of someone with CHF.
-As you can see, the heart is greater than half the width of the thoracic cavity.
+As you can see, the widest point of the heart is greater than half the width of the thoracic cavity.
 CHF can cause cardiomegaly as well as pulmonary congestion and pleural effusions.
 In this film, effusions are not present but we can also see diffuse opacity which on a properly exposed image is a sign of pulmonary congestion.
 There is also an implanted cardiac assistance device-- nice generic term to use if you are unclear what something is, or have not yet learned to distinguish the implanted defibrillator (like this) from a simpler pacer implant.

 d.
-Diaphragm: The diaphragms should be convex, symmetric and sharply outlined.
-A symmetrically flat diaphragm can be a sign of over inflation (emphysema) while an asymmetric diaphragm may be an indication of pneumothorax, lung collapse or other processes which could cause a differential in lung volumes.
+Diaphragm: The diaphragms should be superiorlyconvex, symmetric and sharply outlined.
+Bilaterally flat diaphragms can be a sign of over inflation (emphysema) while an asymmetric/unilateral diaphragm change may be an indication of pneumothorax, lung collapse, phrenic nerve injury or other processes.
 Apparent hemidiaphragm elevation may actually represent fluid collecting at the lung base; being a similar radiodensity, it spuriously ‘elevates’ the hemidiaphragm silhouette, as with the right hemidiaphragm below.
 Also remember to look for air under the diaphragm, which is a sign of pneumoperitoneum.

 e.
 Effusions: Pleural effusions are collections of fluid in the pleural space.
 A small amount of fluid (2-10 cc) is normal and required for lubrication.
-Pleural effusions are visible on chest films when the volume of accumulated fluid is at least 200-300 cc.but this is markedly modified by position, habitus, one vs two views, etc. The posterior costophrenic sulcus is much deeper than the lateral costophrenic angles (CPAs) in most patients,and on frontal projects inferior to the hemidiaphragms, meaning a great deal of fluid may be present but not diagnosed when there is a frontal image only.
+Pleural effusions may visible on chest images, allegedly when the volume of accumulated fluid is at least 200-300 cc.but this is markedly modified by position, habitus, one vs two views, etc. The posterior costophrenic sulcus is much deeper than the lateral costophrenic angles (CPAs) in most patients,and on frontal projects inferior to the hemidiaphragms, meaning a great deal of fluid may be present but not diagnosed when there is a frontal image only.
 Abnormal collections of fluid in the pleural space come in two flavors: transudative and exudative.
-Transudative fluid accumulates due to increased hydrostatic pressure (ex/CHF) or decreased oncotic pressure (ex/hypoalbuminemia).
+Transudative fluid accumulates due to increased hydrostatic pressure (eg CHF) or decreased oncotic pressure (eg hypoalbuminemia).
 Exudative effusions include blood, pus or lymphatic fluid.

 i.
 Chest tube: both tip and side hole medial to chest wall, not kinked.